unisi-tech/unisi/README.md

 ![image](https://github.com/unisi-tech/unisi/assets/1247062/dafebd1f-ae48-4790-9282-dea83d986749)

-### 'The fastest way to create Web applications in Python.' is a free crash course1 1-hour video how to use UNISI ###
+### 'The fastest way to create Web applications in Python.' is a free crash course 1-hour video how to use UNISI ###
    https://www.unisi.tech/learn

 ### Handling events ###